Ashgrove Queensland 4060

 Early Learning Languages Australia (ELLA)

-Our Centre also boasts a second language program (French).
+Our Centre also boasts a second language program (Chinese).
 We are proud participants in the Early Learning Languages Australia (ELLA) initiative.
 ELLA is an Australian Government initiative aimed at reviving the teaching of foreign languages in Australian schools, with the aim of significantly increasing the number of Year 12 students studying a language other than English within a decade.

 Hey Dee Ho Music Program